Driving Electric is Good for the Planet… and your Wallet

 Absolute Party Rental — Absolute Party Rental is proud to be celebrating 30 years as a locally owned and operated business in Anne Arundel County.
 Serving all of Maryland and the surrounding areas, the company offers competitive pricing and excellent customer service for party rental needs including tents, tables, chairs, china, flatware, glassware, and linens.
 Learn more.

-Our event is being presented in collaboration with
+Our event was presented in collaboration with